JordanJTY/hotelWeb_Angular-Spring/README.md

   - ID: Identification number of each reservation (not null).
   - StartDate: Start date reservation.
   - EndDate: End date reservation.
-  - FK:Apartment_ID: Identification number of apartment selected by user.
+  - FK:Apartment_ID: Identification number of apartment selected by user (not null).
-  - FK:AppUser_ID: Identification number of user who order a reservation.
+  - FK:AppUser_ID: Identification number of user who order a reservation (not null).

 + User: